lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

     5. And now we can start referencing the variables for each model as: $mFDA16, $mFDA32, $mFDR16, $mFDR32, $mAG16, $mAG32, $mHP16, $mHP32

-7. Again, we will be using images and video files that are included with this tutorial or part of the Intel OpenVINO installation in our sample instructions.
+2. Again, we will be using images and video files that are included with this tutorial or part of the OpenVINO toolkit installation in our sample instructions.
 Once you have seen the application working, feel free to try it on your own images and videos.

-8. Let us first run it on a single image, to see how it works.
+3. Let us first run it on a single image, to see how it works.

 ```bash
 ./intel64/Release/face_detection_tutorial -m $mFDA32 -i ../../data/face.jpg
 ```

-9. You will now see an output window open up with the image displayed.
-Over the image, you will see some text with the statistics of how long it took to perform the OpenCV input and output and model processing time.
+4. You will now see an output window open up with the image displayed.
+Over the image, you will see text with the statistics of how long it took to perform the OpenCV input and output and model processing time.
 You should also see a rectangle drawn around the face in the image that has been labeled with an instance number and confidence value.

-10. Let us see how our application handles a video file.
-And let us also see how easy it is to have our application run a different face detection model by loading the face-detection-retail-0004 IR files by just changing the -m parameter from $mFDA32 to $mFDR32.
+5. Let us see how the application handles a video file.
+And let us also see how easy it is to have the application run a different face detection model by loading the face-detection-retail-0004 IR files by just changing the -m parameter from $mFDA32 to $mFDR32.

 ```bash
 ./intel64/Release/face_detection_tutorial -m $mFDR32 -i /opt/intel/computer_vision_sdk/openvx/samples/samples/face_detection/face.mp4
 ```

-11. Now, you should see a window open, playing the video.
+6. Now, you should see a window open, playing the video.
 Over each frame of the video, you will see a rectangle drawn around the face.
 As the face moves around the image, the rectangle will follow it.

-12. Finally, let us see how the application works with the default camera input.
+7. Finally, let us see how the application works with the default camera input.

 ```bash
 ./intel64/Release/face_detection_tutorial -m $mFDA32 -i cam